-When a person develops multiple sclerosis (MS), the myelin that coats nerve fibers becomes damaged.
-As a result, the nerves start to lose the ability to transmit electrical signals.
+When a person develops MS, the myelin that coats nerve fibers becomes damaged.
+As a result, the nerves lose the ability to transmit electrical signals.

-In remitting-relapsing MS, the symptoms come and go.
-A person experiences symptoms that flare, or relapse, and times of remission.
+In relapsing-remitting MS, the symptoms come and go.
+A person experiences symptom flare-ups (relapses) and periods of remission.
 In other types of MS, which are progressive, the symptoms gradually worsen.

-Dietary factors may have some impact.
-Understanding the role of the diet in MS and making certain changes may result in fewer relapses, a lower risk of health complications, and a better quality of life.
+Understanding the role of diet in MS and making certain changes may result in fewer relapses, a lower risk of health complications, and a better quality of life.

 The relationship between the diet and MS may involve:

 - the role of gut bacteria in immune disorders

 - nutrients that can support and protect the central nervous system

 - the benefits of a healthy, balanced diet for overall well-being

 Anyone following a specific diet needs to consume all the necessary daily nutrients.
 Before making large dietary changes, a person should speak with a registered dietitian to ensure they can replace any lost nutrients.